TingRigger/TingJin/_pages/cv.md

 <b>Software Tester</b>
 KEBA AG, Linz, Austria | 01.2018 - 01.2019
-* User interface testing
-* Communication and coordination with developers
+* Developed and maintained test cases, carried out new and existing tests in coordination with software developers
-* Issues classification, tickets creation and reporting
+* Created SW-prototypes with KEBA's visualization software to define and carry out new test cases
+* Re-created missing parts in the visualization and industrial control network for issue classifications
-* Co-designed and implemented automated test cases
+* Co-designed and implemented automated test cases (Ranorex and QF-Test)
+* Learned and adopted holacracy, Scrum method, and Kanban boards to manage product development and enable team members to be self-organized

 <b>Project Manager</b>
 Dietmar Peneder Advertising Products